tokyo-kinney/switchaudio/README.md

 ~~~
 $ switch-audio.py --save headset
 ~~~
-2. Repeat steps 1 and 2 for each set you want.
+2. Repeat step 1 for each set you want.

 ### Now you can switch using the set name you gave.
 1. Run the script with the --use **set name**